MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Where-Object.md

 ### -CNotIn

-Specifies the case-sensitive Not-In operator, which gets objects when the property value is not an exact match for the specified value.
+Indicates that this cmdlet gets objects if the property value is not an exact match for the specified value.
+This operation is case-sensitive.

 For example: `Get-Process | where -Value "svchost" -CNotIn -Property ProcessName`

-The Not-In  and CNot-In operators are much like the Not-Contains and CNot-Contains operators, except that the property and value positions are reversed.
+*NotIn* and *CNotIn* operators resemble *NotContains* and *CNotContains*, except that the property and value positions are reversed.
 For example, the following statements are true.

 "abc", "def" -CNotContains "Abc"